Skip to main content

 • http --- Plain HTTP traffic.
 Envoy inspects the Host header for domain matching and applies path rules directly.
 No TLS involved.

 • tcp --- Raw TCP forwarding to a specific port.
 No domain or path inspection.
+See the port-level routing note below.

 • ssh --- SSH traffic forwarding.
 Functionally identical to tcp but semantically distinct.
+See the port-level routing note below.

 Path rules